defeo/class-cost/technical-annex.md

 process.
-Two outcomes are possible: either the analyses shed doubt on the security of SIKE, an unfortunate outcome, but a valuable contribution to NIST and to society; or they confirm the strength of SIKE, and possibly improve its performance, hopefully leading to widespread adoption and to growth in the sector of post-quantum cryptography.
+Two outcomes are possible: either the analyses shed doubt on the security of SIKE, an unfortunate outcome, but a valuable contribution to NIST and to society; or they confirm the strength of SIKE, and possibly improve its performance, paving the way for widespread adoption as well as growth in the sector of post-quantum cryptography.

-While the eventual standardization of SIKE would be an undeniable booster for the popularity of isogeny-based cryptogrpahy, the Action goals reach beyond NIST's competition and post-quantum cryptography alone.
+While the eventual standardization of SIKE will be an undeniable booster for the popularity of isogeny-based cryptogrpahy, the Action goals reach beyond NIST's competition and post-quantum cryptography alone.

-Within the scope of post-quantum cryptography, it is hoped that the Action will contribute to significant innovations, such as, for example, efficient isogeny-based signature schemes, new advanced primitives not currently known to be constructible from isogenies, better provable security for already known primitives, or more in-depth analyses of available attacks.
+Within the scope of post-quantum cryptography, the Action will explore many significant innovations, such as, for example, efficient isogeny-based signature schemes, new advanced primitives not currently known to be constructible from isogenies, better provable security for already known primitives, and more in-depth analyses of available attacks.
 Although on a longer time-scale than SIKE, these innovations will directly benefit stakeholders operating in the post-quantum space such as SMEs and